garrandall/popular-music-data/tracks/twilight-zone-2-unlimited.md

   rank: 89
   ranking_list: Billboard Hot 100
   start_date: '1992-10-24'
+release_year: 1992
+runtime: 246675
 ---
 First to the bass in to the jam
 Then let the music take command
 Back to back to another dimension
 Stop the force and pay some attention